Riya4085/Steganography/README.md

 # Steganography
 A simple gui based application using python tkinter for hiding data inside an image and sending it over a network.
+Here,in this code,we give image and text to be concealed in an image and press ENCODE.To retrieve the data,we press DECODE.

 # How to run?
 Run one server and two clients to communicate between the clients in a secured way.